robmhoward/ExcelJsDocumentation/resources/chartLineFormat.md

 ### Set Line Format

-Update a chart line formatting.
+Updates the chart line formatting.

 #### Syntax
 Use chart major gridlines on value axis as an example.